 Manage Expectations

-Reset expectations for leadership and sales to align with the new budget’s limitations.
+Reset expectations for leadership and sales to align with the new marketing budget’s limitations.
 Be transparent about the constraints, such as higher ad costs, and communicate the expected impact of these limitations.

 Focus on Strategic Goals